kubeslice-ent/egs-installation/README.md

      ```

 ### 2. **📝 Modify the Configuration File (Mandatory):**
-   - Navigate to the cloned repository and locate the input configuration YAML file `egs-installer-config.yaml`.
+   - Navigate to the cloned repository and locate the input configuration YAML file `egs-installer-config.yaml`. **For the complete configuration template, see [egs-installer-config.yaml](egs-installer-config.yaml)**.
    - Choose your installation approach:

    **🔄 Option A: Single Cluster Installation (Simplified)**